dell/csm-docs/content/docs/getting-started/installation/operator/openshift_modules/observability.md

 5. Create Service Monitor to scrap the Observability module by the OpenShift Observability.

-   Use this commend to create the ServiceMonitor.
+   Use this command to create the ServiceMonitor.

    ```bash
    oc apply -f smon-otel-collector.yaml